MicrosoftDocs/minecraft-creator/creator/Documents/CreateAWorldTemplate.md

 author: iconicNurdle
 ms.author: mikeam
 title: Creating a World Template from an Exported World
-description: "An article detailing the structure and creation of a world template" ms.service: minecraft-bedrock-edition
+description: "Tutorial regarding the structure and process of creating a world template" ms.service: minecraft-bedrock-edition
 ---

 # Creating a World Template from an Exported World

+If you created a really neat Minecraft world and you wanted to share that world with other players, you have some options.

+You could export the world and send out copies of it, or you could create a template of the world

-All of the worlds in the Minecraft Marketplace, like [survival spawns](SurvivalSpawnCreation.md), are actually world templates.
-Then, when a player creates a world from the template, they get their own fresh copy of the world.
+Worlds in the Minecraft Marketplace, like [survival spawns](SurvivalSpawnCreation.md), are typically world templates.
+When a player creates a world from the template, they get their own fresh copy of the world.

 So where do world templates come from?
 Well, they are basically a zipped Minecraft world that contains the proper **manifest.json** file, a **texts** folder with some files inside it, and has the file extension **.mctemplate**.